ColleenC4/JCMR_CARDIET_4D_CARDIAC_CODE/SETUP.md

 Usage:
 ------
 * Go to `./code/` and run `UTE_3D_SG_reco.m`
+* Choose the type of reconstruction you want (As a function of the respiratory or the cardiac cycle)
 * Code is not optimized for speed, the total processing time is ~30 minutes

 Data: